- Home

 1. Deadhead flowering plants

 Deadheading is the act of removing any dead flower heads from your plants.
-It’s important to do this regularly during late summer if you want your plants to continue flowering into autumn.
+It’s important to do this regularly during late summer so your plants can flower into autumn.

-Deadheading is also a good way to stop self-seeding plants like gladioli and alliums from spreading.
-If dead flower heads are left in place, some will scatter seeds and you’ll end up with lots of plants popping up in new areas next spring.
+Deadheading also helps prevent self-seeding plants like gladioli and alliums from spreading.
+If dead flower heads are left in place, some will scatter seeds, and you’ll end up with lots of plants popping up in new areas next spring.

 2. Prune wisteria